 I haven’t blogged in 156 days.
 If you know me you know writing is my gasoline, it’s my well-balanced breakfast, my metaphorical caffeine.

 To have abandoned the one thing that is possibly the best thing for me, what has made me my best and truest self, is to show how this year has left me broken.
-Writing helps me process, understand and speak the words truest to my soul, and the past several months have left me unable to do much more than go through the motions.
+Writing helps me process, understand and speak the words truest to my soul, and the past several months have left me unable to do much more than going through the motions.

 2016 has beaten the life out of me.
 It robbed me of happiness, excitement, and ambition.
 It forced me to keep moving like a shell with only emptiness to fill it.
 I used to be an “everything happens for a reason” kind of guy – always looking at the glass half full, always finding the message in the mess.
 But I would come to find that this life is as cruel and heartbreaking as it is fulfilling and beautiful.